 Rent checks — in most cases, this is the largest check (or Venmo payment) for many of us each month.
-So, when the rent price in your larger Cincinnati apartment turns into a cost-burden, you’ll need to think about downsizing from the larger place in the city into a less expensive apartment elsewhere.
-And the downsizing and moving can be daunting.
+So when the rent in your larger Cincinnati apartment becomes too much, you’ll need to think about downsizing to a less expensive apartment.
+And the prospect of downsizing and moving can be daunting.
 But before you get too stressed, look at the following hacks to make your smaller space livable.

 1. Take Emotion Out of the Move

 Taking emotion out of downsizing your home to a smaller apartment can be especially difficult as you go through the closets and storage spaces.
-All of a sudden you’re met with a rush of emotions and memories especially if you’ve been in your current home for more than a few years.
-The thought of getting rid of certain items can cause anxiety, but ultimately decluttering is a cathartic experience and will make packing and moving that much easier (and cheaper).
+All of a sudden you’re met with a rush of emotions and memories.
+This can be the case particularly if you’ve been in your current home for more than a few years.
+The thought of getting rid of certain items can cause anxiety, but ultimately decluttering is a cathartic experience.
+It will also make packing and moving that much easier (and cheaper).

-Everyone has different strategies for decluttering and deciding what will be moved to the new apartment and what’s going to be left behind.
+Everyone has different strategies for deciding what will move to the new apartment and what will be left behind.
 First off, make sure to take plenty of time in advance to go through your items.
 The last thing you need is the stress of throwing things away coupled with the stress of packing and moving.

-For items that you’d ideally like to sell, there are multiple options depending on where you’re located to help your things find a new home.
+For items that you’d ideally like to sell, there are multiple options to help your things find a new home.
 Check out our top three choices below (along with an honorable mention for NYC residents):

 - Chairish: Another popular app for selling almost anything with millions of users.
 It’s great for reaching a wide audience and even has a “Free Stuff” section for donating items.